6.6 Inner Classes

-Defining a class inside another class is called an inner class.
-It is used to logically group code that is closely related to a specific class and unnecessary for the outside world.
+Defining a class inside another class is called an Inner Class.
+It is used to logically group code that is strongly associated with a specific class and unnecessary to the outside world.

 Types of Inner Classes